takanori-fujiwara/ccpca/README.md

 Usage
 -----
 * With Python3
     * Import installed modules from python (e.g., `from ccpca import CCPCA`).
-See sample.ipynb for examples.
+See ccpca/sample.py and sample.ipynb for examples.

 * With C++
     * Include header files (e.g., ccpca.hpp) in C++ code with cpp files (e.g., ccpca.cpp).